ernestaskardzys/telesoftas-task/README.md

 ## Architecture and some comments

 As this project is quite small so architecture is a bit artificial.
+Load balancer is not needed, but I've added it just for fun.

 As I prefer to split application into layers, I had to create a couple of objects which are effectively identical: *Item*, *ItemEntity* and *ItemResponse*.